horsmanlab/horsmanlab.github.io/lab_handbook.md

 ### Meetings<br/>
 Meetings are mandatory for all members and provide an opportunity to share ideas and identify and resolve problems.
 - **Group meetings** (weekly, ~1 hour) - Members will present research progress or literature according to the posted schedule.
+The research meetings should be thoughtful and pay attention to the big picture and new ideas.
+I am more interested in your deep thinking and creativity than showing off how much work you have done.
 - **Status meetings** (weekly, 15 min) - Each member will concisely answer the following three questions:<br/>
     (i) What did you do since our last status meeting?<br/>
     (ii) Do you have any obstacles?<br/>